rbarrois/cjs-ledger/README.md

 ## cjs-manifest

-This helper file will download the dependencies of a file, compute their checksum, and add them to a simple manifest file.
+This helper file will download the dependencies of a file, compute their checksum, and add them to a simple manifest file:
+`cjs-manifest --destination=webpack.deps webpack webpack-cli`

 ## Installation